jakeburden/powers-task-tester/README.md

 You should see two things happen:

 1. A private chromium window will open the task URL.
 If the task tester it working, you should see the tasks progress as expected.
-1. In your terminal, you'll see a log of `amp` values.
-If you see an error message rather than a log of `amp` values, something has probably gone wrong, in which case see the **Troubleshooting** section below.
+1. In your terminal, you'll see a log of `amp` values and possibly a log of messages such as `Failed to load resource: the server responded with a status of 404 ()`.

+If the task fails to progress in the browser window, and you see an error message rather than a log of `amp` values, something has probably gone wrong, in which case see the **Troubleshooting** section below.

 ### Troubleshooting